-In determining the total bonus amount, the Compensation Committee evaluates the performance of our company for the year compared to other real estate investment trusts and the overall market.
-Cash bonuses were lower in 2008 than 2007, however, as part of the 2008 bonus package, restricted common stock that vests ratably over a three-year period was awarded in 2009.
-Accomplishments during 2008 included renewing our unsecured line of credit to a three year, unsecured \$80 million line at 150 basis points over LIBOR, further reducing the Company's leverage from \$52.3 million to \$36.8 million and successfully transitioning from a troubled operator to a stable well respected operator, \$32.4 million of gross investments in assisted living properties.
-There are no specific performance targets or measurements for our company.
+In determining bonuses, the Compensation Committee evaluates the performance of our company for the year compared to other real estate investment trusts and the overall market.
+Accomplishments during 2009 included the acquisition of three assisted living properties with a total of 192 units for

+\$13.0 million and simultaneous lease of these properties to a third party operator under a 12-year master lease with two five-year renewal options.
+In determining Ms. Simpson's bonus, the Compensation Committee recognized her success in maintaining a financial discipline that resulted in our company being predominately unexposed to the recent global recession and establishing a platform and company reputation that the Compensation Committee believes will position LTC to grow.
+Additionally, the five-year vesting period, subject to Ms. Simpson's continued employment, of the restricted stock component of the bonus award was designed to align Ms. Simpson's financial interests with those of our stockholders.
+In determining bonuses, the Compensation Committee does not rely upon any specific performance targets or measurements related to our company.
 Overall company performance is evaluated relative to stockholder value and return over the year, revenue growth, new investment levels relative to market constraints and external factors outside the control of our company.
 In determining the individual bonus amounts the Compensation Committee considered the responsibilities and duties of our executive officers, the executive officers total compensation package including raises and equity awards, competitive amounts paid to executive officers at other real estate investment trusts, and the executive's performance and contributions to our success.
-There are no specific performance targets or measurements for our executive officers.
+There are no specific performance targets or measurements for our executive officers that impact their bonuses.